billpliske/blog.billpliske.com/content/blog/simple-netlify-forms-with-create-react-app/index.md

 Notice that within the **form** tag, I used **`name="mealplan"`**.
 I'll also use this name in the actual React form.

 ![Public main form file](https://res.cloudinary.com/billpliske/image/upload/v1600626197/blog/forms-public-main.png)

+Want to direct users to a specific page after the submission?
+Use the *action* attribute on the form tag to do that.